 - Among many other things, they are Canada's largest Berkey Water Filter dealer.

-- They also market food, water, emergency supplies, and first aid kits.
-They are an exclusive Canadian dealer for Ready Reserve Foods, which is the company Mike Clayton promotes.
+- They also market water, emergency supplies, and first aid kits, etc. They are a dealer for Global Sun Oven, which everyone is promoting these days!

 - Some of the tabs on this huge website: do it yourself, renewable energy, green homes, organic gardening, natural health, green transportation, nature & community, modern homesteading, sustainable farming, real food, land for sale.